annie/pitchfork-popular-music/README.md

 - Has Pitchfork reviewed more/less popular music over the past decade?

 ## Findings
-**DISCLAIMER:** I am figuring out some data issues, so the results below are subject to change.
-The main problem is the inconsistency of my Wikipedia scraper - the logic for finding disambiguated artist pages and parsing the Discography section isn't robust enough.
-Working on this.
+**DISCLAIMER:** I am encountering some data scraping issues, specifically with fetching the correct Wikipedia pages for artists and parsing their discographies.
+As a result, ~2/3 of artists' average scores are showing up as 0.
+I'm working to fix this, so the results below are subject to change.

 ### Artist Rankings by Average Album Score (2008-2018)
 Albums are given scores out of 10.
 Genres were taken manually from the artists' Wikipedia pages.